 'Some people would say they're one and the same.'

 'But not you.'

 The shopkeeper, a middle-aged man with very dark skin and copper red demon marks, took care of their tea bowl and then returned with a sack of some kind.
 He gave it to Thais with a smile that must have meant to be encouraging and gave Dylis a quick, shaky nod of farewell before he returned to mind the desk with the jar that served as the store's till.

 'It is best that we get going,' Thais signed.
 'The others will be waiting at the end of the road.'

-The bed he was lying on was the center piece of the room, a huge monster of a thing all clad in dark red silk and satin.
-Glaw pushed himself up on his elbows and found that he could move without trouble.
-Wherever he was - and he had quite strong suspicious, based on the looks of the place - his captors had chosen to heal him.
+The bed he was lying on was the centerpiece of the room, a huge monster of a thing all clad in dark red silk and satin.
+Glaw pushed himself up on his elbows and found that he could move without difficulty.
+Wherever he was - he had quite strong suspicious, based on the looks of the place - his captors had chosen to heal him.